-Pantries should suspend their own household food drives unless they have the workforce, space and protective gear and sanitizing considerations to process, sort and store them.
-Agree that vulnerable volunteers will take a sabbatical.
-Volunteers age 70 and older, those with chronic health conditions and those caring for vulnerable or sick family members or friends should avoid interpersonal contact with the public.
-Talk with volunteers about safeguarding their own health.
-Insist this is a priority for all.
-FOOD DISTRIBUTION STRATEGIES Since last week, COVID-19 has been declared a worldwide pandemic.
-Both federal and state governments have declared a State of Emergency, and the "safe" crowd size is no longer relevant.
-We can't continue practices that put people in close contact or require them to handle objects and pass them back and forth. □ All pantries should move to a pre-pack system, adjusting for household size, with two weeks of TEFAP supply, adding frozen and refrigerated as the packages go out the door.
-"Drive-up" is safest; advise people to stay in their vehicles.
-You can collect required information, view their ID and ask them to self-declare income as they remain in their vehicles.
-If you have volunteers to load, place groceries in the vehicle cargo area.
-If you can't load, set bags outside (on a bench or table; not the ground) to self-load. □ "Walk-up" is necessary in some communities and neighborhoods.
-Keep people outside and 6' apart.
-Speak loudly, slowly and clearly when you're talking to folks outside; we have participants with hearing issues and folks with hearing aids pick up ambient noises.
-Set packages down rather than handing them to participants; avoid contact. □ Pantries may change hours and/or switch to an appointment schedule for most pickups with proper public notice and notice to your EFO.
-Follow communication strategies below.
-COMMUNICATION STRATEGIES ☐ Ask volunteer to update their emails and phone numbers.
-Make sure your volunteers remain reachable. ☐ Update your pantry's outgoing phone message at least weekly.
+- Ask volunteer to update their emails and phone numbers.
+Make sure your volunteers remain reachable. - Update your pantry's outgoing phone message at least weekly.
 Even if you maintain current hours of service, people will seek to confirm that you are open before they come.
-It is particularly important to change your outgoing message if you are forced to change or reduce hours due to volunteer shortages.
-Advise participants to check the pantry's phone message to confirm you're open.
+It is particularly important to change your outgoing message if you are forced to change or reduce hours due to volunteer shortages. - Advise participants to check the pantry's phone message to confirm you're open.
 Their ability to verify this will reduce anxiety about food security.
-If you must close for any reason, make sure that you include that in your outgoing message and refer them to another pantry.
-Ensure your pantry's after-hours, emergency phone number is current and posted on the front door.
-This is an ongoing TEFAP requirement at all times.
-If your pantry takes phone messages, continue checking them regularly.
+If you must close for any reason, make sure that you include that in your outgoing message and refer them to another pantry. - Ensure your pantry's after-hours, emergency phone number is current and posted on the front door.
+You may now use 2-1-1 to satisfy this requirement. - □ If your pantry takes phone messages, continue checking them regularly.
 Participants who live alone might need assistance.
-Designate a reliable monitor for incoming messages and discuss what you will do if someone leaves a distress message.
-Ask local law-enforcement to hold pre-packed foods for households at their station.
-Restock as needed.
-Notify 2-1-1 or your local help-line operator if your pantry must change hours or close temporarily.
+Designate a reliable monitor for incoming messages and discuss what you will do if someone leaves a distress message. - Ask local law-enforcement to hold pre-packed foods for households at their station.
+Restock as needed. - O Notify 2-1-1 if your pantry must change hours or close temporarily.